8 tips to keep employees engaged in a hybrid world

 As offices slowly reopened, many businesses struggled to safely distribute workers as employees jostled to nab a hot desk on the same day as team leaders.
 While the hybrid working model offers companies the opportunity to attract top talent from further afield, these observations prove that enterprising employees still need one-on-one time with management to maintain high levels of engagement.

-.
+Studies have shown that employees promoted within the business in their first three years are 70% less likely to look elsewhere.
 So how can companies offer in-house career development to their remote employees?
 Providing monthly virtual catch-ups with managers is a fantastic starting point, but driven team members will still miss the networking opportunities that arise from being in the office.

 One tactic that could help you stand out from competitors is for community teams to pair up employees with managers from across the business.
 Encourage short coffee meetings where colleagues can get to know each other briefly in person or online.